kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 # Literature Review

 Economists have been studying how people make decisions since the beginning days of the social science.
+One of these decisions includes financial decisions.
+The field of economics studies

   - Here are some papers I am referencing as to why having an emergency fund is important to have and talking about it’s benefits